-Equipment Quantity (minimum) Description Balls 30 Mikasa MVA200.
+Equipment Quantity (minimum) Description Balls 30 For the CL: Mikasa MVA200-CEV ball with the latest Competition logo.
+For other competitions: Mikasa MVA200.
 Post 4 2 spares.
 Net 2 1 spare.
 Antennae 4 2 spares.
-Net measuring rod 1 Minimum 2.50 metres long Referee stand 1 - Scoreboard 5 3 manual and 2 electronic (recommended) Rubber wheeled trolley 2 Free design.
-Rubber wheeled cart 2 For balls.
+Net measuring rod 1 Minimum 2.50 metres long Referee stand 1 - Scoreboard 5 3 manual and 2 electronic (recommended) Rubber whelled trolley 2 Free design.
+Rubber whelled cart 2 For balls.
 Capacity for the required number per team.
 Support stand 1 For balls.
 Free design.
 Placed on the CEV official table.
 Pump 1 For balls.
 Pressure gauge 2 For balls.
 Marks in kilogramme (kg) and hectopascal (hPa).
 Thermometer 1 For temperature in the Competition hall.
 Hygrometer 1 For humidity in the Competition hall.
 Luxmeter 1 For the lighting in the Competition hall.
 Electric buzzer light 2 Red or yellow color.
 Placed close to each Coach.
 Small seat / stool 10 1 per ball retriever and quick mopper.
 Free design.
 Hand towel 14 1 per ball retriever.
 2 per quick mopper.
 Flags 4 For Line judges.
 Red colour.
 40 x 40 centimetres.
 Substitution panels set 2 For the players.
 Free design.
 Placed close to each Coach.
-Numbered from 1 to 99 only for Senior ECH.
-If tablets are used (please see point 43), panels are still needed near the CEV Official table, in case of technical issue with tablets.
-Jackets 2 For the Libero.
-In case of re-designation.
+Numbered from 1 to 99.
+If tablets are used (please see point 48), panels are still needed near the CEV Official table, in case of technical issue with tablets Jackets 2 For the Libero.
+In case of injury.
 Free design.
 Benches 2 For Team delegations.
 6 metres long.
 Possible to use chairs with the number as the maximum number of players.
 Team flags 2 metres x 3 metres vertically or vice versa horizontally.
-For more, please refer to point 25.
-CEV flag 1 Please refer to point 25.
+For more, please refer to point 29.
+CEV flag 1 Please refer to point 29.